DALAI-project/CornerAPI/README.md

 ### Running the API in a virtual environment

 These instructions use a conda virtual environment, and as a precondition you should have Miniconda or Anaconda installed on your operating system.
-More information on the installation can be found at https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html.
+More information on the installation can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

 First create and activate conda environment using the following commands: